 Senior Care Volunteer Network (SCVN) helps seniors maintain their independence, dignity, and quality of life by staying in their own homes or the home of a loved one for as long as possible.

 Volunteers help achieve this mission by providing services such as transportation to life-sustaining as well as life-enriching destinations, friendly visits, minor home repairs, yard work, and short-term respite care - all at absolutely no charge to the senior.
 In the last fiscal year, volunteers drove more than 220,000 miles and dedicated 24,000 volunteer hours to assist 1,000 local seniors.
 These services saved seniors and their families over $540,000.
 McHenry County has one of the fastest growing senior populations in the state, and research indicates our county's senior population will increase 157% by 2030.

-Many in our congregation assist seniors, work in the scheduling center, or sit on the Board of Directors.
-The Mission Outreach Ministry Team also supports SCVN with designated mission funds each year.
+Members of our congregation assist seniors, work in the scheduling center, or sit on the Board of Directors.
 Please consider volunteering with SCVN.
 An hour of your time is all it takes to make a real difference in the life of a senior who needs you!

 RCLPC has been supportive of Turning Point since its beginning in 1981.
 For those who want to become directly involved, Turning Point offers volunteers the chance to help with crisis programs, group facilitating, shelter volunteers, or child care.
 There are also opportunities for office help, building and grounds maintenance, fundraising, and supporting special events for more indirect involvement.

 The RCLPC mission statement applies to the young as well as the older: " ... seek to look beyond our walls and beyond ourselves - to see God's image in every face, and to serve God's people in every place life leads us."